dxdxdt/proone/doc/dev_notes.md

 a large number of bne workers.
 Although there's no doubt that a regular PC is capable of running 100 or more bne workers.

-The original idea was to implement both cooperative and preemtive threading using C macros.
+The original idea was to implement both cooperative and preemptive threading using C macros.
 You'll find some condition variables and locks for this purpose in the resolv implementation.
 This idea was abandoned.
 Should you have to switch to real threads, expect some race condition related bugs.